-Our anti-inflammatory journey teaches you to replace sugary, refined foods with whole and nutrient-rich foods with generous amounts of antioxidants.
+Our anti-inflammatory program teaches you to enjoy nutrient-rich foods with generous amounts of antioxidants.

 Inflammation is the body’s natural response to injuries, infections, and illnesses.
 It occurs when the immune system of the body transports an increased amount of white blood cells to the area fighting off the injury or infection.
 In other words, inflammation is just your body trying to prevent any further illness or injury by strengthening the immune response in the portion that’s being threatened by the same.

 - ready-to-eat meals, delivered to your door prepared by experienced holistic chefs

 - 2 deliveries a week.
 (Monday and Friday mornings)